mishelashala/blog/003-encapsulation.md

 Now encapsulation is not only about data privacy or information hiding, it's about limiting the access of a property or method.

 In many cases we need to have read-only properties.
-Properties that can't (or shouldn't) change over time, but that we should be able to access
+Properties that can't (or shouldn't) change over time, but that we should be able to access.

 ```js
 // person :: (String, Number, String) -> IPerson